martin-mlatilik/piskvorky-public/readme.md

 - **Player name, nickname, or any text** entered by the user into the results leaderboard.
 - **Feedback text**, which may include any voluntarily submitted information, including names or other identifiers.

+Users are not required to submit any personal information.
+Participation in the leaderboard or feedback form is entirely optional.

 No other personal or device-related data is collected automatically.

 ## 2. How We Use the Data